electron/electron/docs/api/browser-window.md

 ### `win.openDevTools([options])`

 * `options` Object (optional).
 Properties:
-  * `detach` Boolean - opens devtools in a new window
+  * `detach` Boolean - opens DevTools in a new window

 Opens the developer tools.